 ASAA 2018 Conference

-The ASAA will hold its 22nd biennial conference from 3–5 July 2018 at the University of Sydney.
-It is co-organised by the Sydney Southeast Asia Centre, the China Studies Centre and the School of Languages and Culture.
+The ASAA held its 22nd biennial conference from 3–5 July 2018 at the University of Sydney.
+It was co-organised by the Sydney Southeast Asia Centre, the China Studies Centre and the School of Languages and Culture.

-The conference theme, Area Studies and Beyond, builds upon traditional interdisciplinary fields of research within Asian Studies and seeks to move beyond them, to celebrate the full breadth and depth of scholarly interest in Asia.
+The conference theme, Area Studies and Beyond, built upon traditional interdisciplinary fields of research within Asian Studies and sought to move beyond them, to celebrate the full breadth and depth of scholarly interest in Asia.

 Visit the Conference Website for more details and to check out the program.

-The conference will also include a postgraduate workshop on 2 July 2018.
+The conference also included a postgraduate workshop on 2 July 2018.

 Professor Michele Ford, Sydney Southeast Asia Centre